eZmaxinc/eZmax-SDK-go/docs/EzsignfoldersignerassociationResponseCompound.md

 ### NewEzsignfoldersignerassociationResponseCompound

-`func NewEzsignfoldersignerassociationResponseCompound(pkiEzsignfoldersignerassociationID int32, fkiEzsignfolderID int32, bEzsignfoldersignerassociationDelayedsend bool, bEzsignfoldersignerassociationReceivecopy bool, tEzsignfoldersignerassociationMessage string, ) *EzsignfoldersignerassociationResponseCompound`
+`func NewEzsignfoldersignerassociationResponseCompound(pkiEzsignfoldersignerassociationID int32, fkiEzsignfolderID int32, bEzsignfoldersignerassociationDelayedsend bool, bEzsignfoldersignerassociationReceivecopy bool, tEzsignfoldersignerassociationMessage string, bEzsignfoldersignerassociationAllowsigninginperson bool, ) *EzsignfoldersignerassociationResponseCompound`

 NewEzsignfoldersignerassociationResponseCompound instantiates a new EzsignfoldersignerassociationResponseCompound object This constructor will assign default values to properties that have it defined,